mahesh-pawar/vscode-git-setup/README.md

 6. Make Chanegs in file and save it.
 7. Stage changes.
 8. Commit stage changes by clicking on tick icon and write commit description.
-9. Syncronize changes and push all the changes to Git Repository.
+9. Synchronize changes and push all the changes to Git Repository.

 Thats all about integrating Git with Visual Studio Code Editor :)